 DO REAL ESTATE AGENTS UNDERSTAND DOMAIN NAMES?

-Too many real estate agents start their career by building their business around a domain like, SallyJonesSellsHomes.com because it’s the best domain they can think of, it’s available, and it only costs around $10.
+Many real estate agents attempt to build their business around a domain like, SallyJonesSellsHomes.com because it’s the best domain they can think of, it’s available, and it only costs around $10.

 Many in the real estate industry are perfectly willing to spend hundreds if not thousands on flyers, postcards, email marketing campaigns, and other marketing methods to drum up clients.
 But the first impression they often give a new client, their online identity, is frequently built around a poor domain like: YourBestMemphisHomeNetwork.com or TinaSellsRealEstateFast.com.